 Paid advertising in the form of PPC allows advertisers to bid for ad placement in a search engine’s sponsored links when someone searches for a keyword related to their business offering.
 For example, if you bid on “commercial construction,” your ad might appear at the top spot on Google’s results page.

-Following these tips will help you get the most from your PPC marketing efforts:
+Following these helpful tips and construction advertising ideas to get the most from your PPC marketing efforts:

+Construction marketing ideas are not limited to blogging alone.
 Have you recently completed building a skyscraper or residential development?
 Why not create a video with drone footage to showcase it as part of your portfolio?
-Take a look at the Construction.
-Co’s header video on its website.
-A picture, or in this case, a video, is really worth a thousand words.
-It communicates strength, ambition, and scale far more effectively than words.
+When you visit Construction.
+Co’s website, be sure to check out their captivating header.
+A single picture speaks volumes, conveying strength, ambition, and scale in ways that words simply cannot match.

 Or take The Construction Brothers podcast, produced by 6th generation builders who own a virtual building and construction company.
-As you can see, large and small businesses benefit from using all possible mediums to attract their target audience.
+As you can see, large and small businesses benefit from using all possible mediums to attract new clients.

 White papers, infographics, Instagram stories, videos, and blog posts can be used at any stage of the buyers’ journey.
 As of this year, online videos have made up more than 82% of all consumer internet traffic.
-The type of media you decide on depends on your construction marketing goals, resources, and audience.
+The type of media you decide on depends on the goals of your online marketing strategies, resources, and audience.

 Email marketing with engaging content around topics based on Google Analytics intel and other statistics drive leads further down the marketing funnel.
-With today’s marketing technology, it only requires a small investment of time and resources to develop personalized emails based on a customer’s previous interactions.
+With today’s marketing technology, it only requires a small investment of time and resources to develop personalized email marketing campaigns based on a customer’s previous interactions.